jobinau/pg_gather/docs/NetDelay.md

 For example, An application executes a SELECT statement and receives a result set.
 Subsequently, a period of time may be required to process these results before the next statement is sent.
 This intermittent idling between transactions is also a factor to consider. for this category.
 5. **Overloaded servers** - Waiting for scheduling
 On an overloaded application or database server, processes spend more time waiting in the run queue to be executed, because run queue gets longer.
-This increased wait time is known as run "*queue latency*" or "*CPU contention*".
+This increased wait time is known as run "*queue latency*" or "*CPU contention*".  ("*CPU wait*" as per Oracle terminology).
 Such waiting time also accounted in Net/Delay.